amazon-science/co-with-gnns-example/README.md

 **NOTE:** The contents of the requirements file are pegged to python version 3.8, and have been tested with versions 3.8.5 and 3.8.12.
 It's possible to use more recent python versions (3.9+), but the specified requirements packages will likely have version conflicts, therefore we recommend sticking to python 3.8.
-Environment setup is expected to take a couple minutes (2-5min), depending on package download speeds.
+Environment setup is expected to take a couple of minutes (2-5min), depending on package download speeds.

 ## Code Execution